 After a notice of final demand is issued, Fines Victoria has broad powers to apply administrative sanctions, including suspending, not granting or not renewing a person’s driver licence or registration.

 If your licence or registration has been suspended and you have applied for an enforcement review, you may request, as part of your application, that these administrative sanctions are lifted based on your circumstances pending your application being determined.
 Note that if your enforcement review application is successful, Fines Victoria must direct VicRoads to cease any driver or vehicle sanctions.

-The Family Violence Scheme is a new option for people who have experienced family violence and who have accrued fines as a result of family violence.
+The Family Violence Scheme is an option for people who have experienced family violence and who have accrued fines as a result of family violence.

 An application can be made to the scheme for the fine to be withdrawn if family violence substantially contributed to the offence or it is not safe for you to name the responsible person.

 Applications to the scheme can be made at any stage in the infringements process before:

 • an attachment of earnings or attachment of debt direction is made; or

 • a land charge is recorded; or